arvention/ccapdev-database/README.md

 Each folder and file in this repository is properly documented.
 You may read the `README.md` file of each folder to understand its content.
 You may also read the inline comments of each file explaining the statements line-per-line.

-- [controllers](https://github.com/arvention/ccapdev-database/tree/master/controllers) - This folder contains files which describes the callback function for a given client request.
+- [controllers](https://github.com/arvention/ccapdev-database/tree/master/controllers) - This folder contains files which defines callback functions for client requests.
 - [models](https://github.com/arvention/ccapdev-database/tree/master/models) - This folder contains files for database modeling and access.
 - [public](https://github.com/arvention/ccapdev-database/tree/master/public) - This folder contains static assets such as css, js, and image files.
 - [routes](https://github.com/arvention/ccapdev-database/tree/master/routes) - This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.